Buying A Home With A Friend

 The type of ownership that you decide will determine what happens with the property if one of the owners dies or your relationship is to end.
 If anything changes in your relationship or friendship, you can transfer to a different type of property ownership.

 It’s worth exploring both options to work out which will be best for you.
 You should also carefully consider which is the best way to buy a house for you and your situation.
+For more information, read our jargon buster for first time buyers so you're fully clued up on home buying terms.

 What is Joint Tenancy?